yan-zaretskiy/PartStacker/docs/building/windows.md

 * Open Windows PowerShell
 * Navigate to the PartStacker directory
-* Type `cmake . -B build`, and wait for it to finish
+* Type `cmake --preset Release`, and wait for it to finish
-* Then type `cmake --build build`, and wait again
+* Then type `cmake --build --preset Release`, and wait again
-    * The first time you build, this will take a long time
+* The first time you build, both of these commands will take longer

 If you choose to make edits to the code, repeat these steps to rebuild PartStacker